jonpaul108/LC_intermediate/02-Intermediate-Prompts/03-Data-Structures/02-Data-Structures-1.md

 ### !question

-Given a distance in miles and an array of people's names and how far they are willing to walk, return true if all people are willing to walk that distance, and false if anyone is not willing to walk that distance.
+Given a distance in miles `distance` and an array of people's names and how far they are willing to walk `people`, return `true` if all people are willing to walk that distance, and `false` if anyone is not willing to walk that distance.

 ```js
 var peopleA = [